abhishekpratap047/ASL-to-Text/README.md

-For processed dataset: download the given link and extract into the signlang-final folder https://drive.google.com/drive/folders/1dtbR4wsixLLh_6lKWzrDuQdj2KtwdmYr?usp=sharing
+For processed dataset: download the given link and extract into the SignLang-final folder https://drive.google.com/drive/folders/1dtbR4wsixLLh_6lKWzrDuQdj2KtwdmYr?usp=sharing